elasticpath/react-pwa-reference-storefront/README.md

 ## Terms And Conditions

--Any changes to this project must be reviewed and approved by the repository owner.
+- Any changes to this project must be reviewed and approved by the repository owner.
 For more information about contributing, see the [Contribution Guide](https://github.com/shaunmaharaj/ep-store/blob/master/CONTRIBUTING.md).
 - For more information about the license, see [GPLv3 License](https://github.com/shaunmaharaj/ep-store/blob/master/LICENSE).